 BMA requires approximations to compute posterior predictive distributions and expected predictions, as the integrals in Equation 1 are intractable in general.
 Deriving efficient and accurate approximations remains an active research topic (Izmailov et al., 2021).
 We approach this problem by observing that the marginalization in BMA with ReLU neural networks can be cast as weighted volume computation (WVC).
-Later we show that it can be generalized to any neural network when combined with sampling.
+Later we show that it can be generalized to any neural networks when combined with sampling.
 In WVC, various tools exist for solving certain WVC problem classes (Baldoni et al.,

 Figure 2: Uncertainty estimates for regression.
-The red line is the ground truth.
-The dark blue line shows the predictive mean.
-The shaded region is the 90% confidence interval of the predictive distribution.
-For the same number of samples, (b) CIBER is closer than (a) small-sample HMC to (c) a highly accurate but slow HMC with a large number of samples.
-See the Appendix for details.
+Red line is the ground truth.
+Dark blue line shows predictive mean.
+Shaded region is the 90% confidence interval of the predictive distribution.
+For the same number of samples, (b) our proposed CIBER is closer than (a) small-sample HMC to a highly accurate but slow (c) HMC with a large number of samples.
+See Appendix for more details.

-2014; Kolb et al., 2019; Zeng et al., 2020c).
+2014; Kolb et al., 2019; Zeng et al., 2020b).
 This section reveals the connection between BMA and WVC.
 It opens up a new perspective for developing BMA approximations by leveraging WVC tools.